 And the other features an Epcot Christmas backdrop with trees, reindeer, and other festive decor.

-On this particular day, when I exited the World Showplace I heard what I thought was the faint sound of sleigh bells in the distance.
-As you may or may not know, all of the parks are currently offering cavalcades (pop up parades) throughout the day.
+On this particular day, when I exited the World Showplace, I heard what I thought was the faint sound of sleigh bells in the distance.

-Yes, there are horses pulling his sleigh.
+Yes, horses are pulling his sleigh.
 It is a wonderful thing to see these kinds of interactions within all the parks.
-Since they are pop ups, you won’t know exactly when they are coming.
+Since they are pop-ups, you won’t know precisely when they are coming.
 My best tip is to listen for any changes to the music in the area you are touring.
-As they approach the music will get louder.
+As they approach, the music will get louder.

 The cavalcades at Epcot begin not long after park opening and appear until right at sunset.
-It seems that on most days there are about three different groups that come through approximately four different times.
+It seems that there are about three different groups that come through approximately four other times on most days.

 Santa’s sleigh is exquisite!
 You might notice it is decorated with toys, bears, and nutcrackers.

-Santa waves to all the guests wishing them a merry Christmas as he passes by.
-The children absolutely love it and the time investment is a minimal 3-5 minutes.
+Santa waves to all the guests, wishing them a merry Christmas as he passes by.
+The children love it, and the time investment is a minimum of 3-5 minutes.

-As Santa makes his way on through the World Showcase, we can now move on to the United Kingdom pavilion.
+As Santa makes his way on through the World Showcase, we can now move to the United Kingdom Pavilion.
 There’s not too much going on here at this time, but the decor features traditional reds and greens.

-Back on Tudor and Cherry Tree Lanes there’s the potential to run into a character greeting from a distance at the gazebo.
-I haven’t ran into any here lately, but it’s truly the luck of being in the right place at the right time.
+Back on Tudor and Cherry Tree Lanes, there’s the potential to run into a character greeting from a distance at the gazebo.
+I haven’t run into any here lately, but it’s truly the luck of being in the right place at the right time.

 One window over, Donald is a little tangled up with his nephews in the Christmas lights.
 Don’t you love the way these three look at him with complete admiration no matter what?
 Kind of the way children see their parents.

-Pluto is patiently waiting to open his Christmas present, while Chip and Dale finish tying off a bow.
+Pluto patiently waits to open his Christmas present while Chip and Dale finish tying off a bow.

-This is one of the most difficult places to get photos, because so many sit around the areas.
+This is one of the most challenging places to get photos because many sit around the areas.
 But I don’t mind the people one bit.